 Dr. Howard Zucker, Commissioner of Health of New York State and former WHO staff, underscored the critical role of WHO in bringing the global community together for health for all.
 He highlighted that 95% of the New York State population is covered by health insurance and that it is the state’s priority to achieve UHC, including for migrants irrespective of their immigration status.

-Representatives from UNICEF, UNDP, UN Women and UNAIDS spoke on their collaboration with WHO and pledged their support to WHO in advancing UHC.
-The UNSG Youth Envoy, Mrs. Jayathma Wickramanayake, also emphasized on the critical need to engage youth in the UHC movement.
+Representatives from UNICEF, UNDP, UN Women, and UNAIDS spoke on their collaboration with WHO and pledged their support to WHO in advancing UHC.
+The UNSG Youth Envoy, Mrs. Jayathma Wickramanayake, also emphasized the critical need to engage youth in the UHC movement.

 Mr. Michael Myers of the Rockefeller Foundation, pledged the foundation’s commitment to continue to partner with WHO on UHC, while Dr. Judy Kuriansky, UN Representative of the International Association of Applied Psychology, pledged to continue to strongly advocate for UHC.

 Launching the UN commemorative World Health Day stamps, Mr. Christian Saunders, from the UN’s Department of Management, stated that UHC is the foundation for a sustainable, peaceful, and prosperous future for all, underlining the significance of the stamps.